Bursary

 The Residential Support Scheme provides financial support with accommodation costs for learners (aged between 16 and 18) who need to live away from home to study because their course is not available locally (this will need to be confirmed by the ESFA).

-If you think you might be eligible and want to apply, you can contact Exeter College’s Student Welfare Leader on 01392 400447.
+If you think you might be eligible and want to apply, you can contact Exeter College’s Bursary Advisers on 01392 400526.